juntao/arenztopia/content/news/Issue 27.md

 ## Feature:
-By Tony Yuan
+By Tony Yuan and Lorenzo Avila

-Today we interviewed
+Today we interviewed Telta Williams, the founder and CEO of Telta Tech a company that focuses on air travel.

 Olb City Announcer: